Skip to content ↓

 WELCOME TO CLASS 1 2023-24!

 Moving up to class 1 the children can fully immerse themselves in the National Curriculum by engaging in a selection of interesting subjects.
 In class 1, children are given the opportunity to develop their independence further.
-The enhanced provision and exploration element is present with a balance of structured-based learning.
+The enhanced provision and exploration element is present with a balance of a more structured-based learning.
 The children will be excited by the amount of knowledge they can gain during their time in class 1.

 English